 Muslims have been present in America since its founding.
-In 2014 President Obama referenced the “achievements and contributions of Muslim Americans to building the very fabric of our nation and strengthening the core of our democracy.”
-Despite that role in the American story, today’s American Muslims remain vastly underrepresented and largely excluded from the political process.
+In 2014, President Obama referenced the “achievements and contributions of Muslim Americans to building the very fabric of our nation and strengthening the core of our democracy.”
+Despite that role in the American story, today’s American Muslims remain under-represented and largely excluded from the political process.

-We are proud of the diversity which naturally reflects in the broad range of racial and ethnic backgrounds of Muslims in America which undoubtedly helps make American democracy stronger.
-The Muslim Caucus of America reflects that diversity and is committed to seeing Muslim Americans positioned to work towards a more thriving democracy.
+We are proud of the diversity which naturally reflects in the broad range of racial and ethnic backgrounds of Muslims in America, which undoubtedly helps make American democracy stronger.
+The Muslim Caucus of America reflects that diversity with a commitment to seeing Muslim Americans positioned to work towards a more thriving democracy.

-Since our country's inception, race and religious based barriers have hindered the fulfillment of our shared values and many of these barriers persist today in the form of Islamophobia.
-This is our moment to organize locally, regionally, and nationally to build our power and take action against the systemic racism and religious discrimination that threaten our civil and constitutional rights as Americans.
+Since our country's inception, race and religion-based barriers have hindered the fulfillment of our shared values, and many of these barriers persist today in the form of Islamophobia.
+This is our moment to organize locally, regionally, and nationally to build our power and take action against the systemic racism and religious discrimination that threatens our civil and constitutional rights as Americans.